KHEngineering/RoboRio/faq/pdp.md

 ##I have nothing connected to a channel, but the current reading is XXA?

-If the current is small this is probably OK (small being 1.2A or less).
-The current is larger this can indicate something wrong with the current sensor reading chip.
+If the current is small this is probably OK (small being 1.2A or less) although the default should be 0A.
+If the current is larger this can indicate something wrong with the current sensor reading chip.
 The PDP has 4 current sensors chips

 [0-3] share a a current sensing chip
 [4-7] share a a current sensing chip